nikop/steam-help/faqs/Troubleshooting Game Performance Issues - Software.md

 Valve games have support for auto-detecting your hardware and setting reasonable graphics settings.
 Please try using *-autoconfig* as a launch option as an initial troubleshooting step when trying to improve FPS.
 If the game launches and you have improved FPS, we recommend slowly modifying your video settings to find acceptable FPS.
 If you continue to make changes and notice a drop in FPS, you'll know you've set your video settings too high for your hardware.
 * [h5]For games not developed by Valve (third-party games)[/h5]
 As the settings and configuration options for these games can be very different depending on the game developer, you will want to contact that game's support team if you are encountering resolution issues that you are unable to solve.
-[section style=note][h5]Contacting third-party support[/h5]
+[h5]Contacting third-party support[/h5]
 You can find the third-party game's support contact information by selecting the game in your Steam Library and then on the right hand side select "Support" from the tabs available above the "Activity" section.
-[/section]